 Quad enjoys long-standing relationships with a diverse base of clients, which includes both national and regional corporations in North America, South America, Europe and Asia.
 The Company's clients include industry-leading blue chip companies that operate in a wide range of industries and serve both businesses and consumers, including retailers, publishers and direct marketers.
-The Company's relationships with its largest clients average over 20 years in duration.
+The Company's relationships with its largest clients average over 17 years in duration.

-In 2020, Quad served approximately 4,500 clients, and its ten largest clients accounted for approximately 15% of consolidated sales, with none representing more than 5% individually.
-The Company believes that its large and diverse client base, broad geographic coverage and extensive range of printing and print-related capabilities are competitive strengths.
+In 2021, Quad served approximately 4,600 clients, and its ten largest clients accounted for approximately 16% of consolidated sales, with none representing more than 5% individually.
+The Company believes that its large and diverse client base, broad geographic coverage and extensive range of marketing capabilities are competitive strengths.